bnb-chain/bnb-chain.github.io/README.md

 # Welcome to BNBChain Knowledge Base

 This is the BNBChain Knowledge Base documentation for the BNBChain developers.

-This doc site is built with MkDocs, a static site generator.
-Please visit [mkdocs.org](https://www.mkdocs.org).
+It is based on the Mkdocs Material theme.

+## Prerequisite

+* `pip install mkdocs-material` - install mkdocs-material.

 ## Commands